 Description of the Qualification

-The AIM Awards Level 5 Diploma in Psychotherapeutic Counselling (QCF) provides opportunities for critical self-reflection and enables learners to work towards the production of a research proposal.
+The Level 5 equivalent Diploma in Psychotherapeutic Counselling provides opportunities for critical self-reflection and enables learners to work towards the production of a research proposal.

 The proposal will cover the field of counselling research and the methodological approaches to enquiry to assess and evaluate the practice of counselling and/or a topic relevant to the field.

 This qualification comprises 3 mandatory units; Counselling Practicum, Counselling Supervision, Ethical and Legal Issues, Research in Counselling and an externally set synoptic assessment.